GianisTsol/python-p2p/README.md

 - `add` - adds a file by path to be downloaded by other node.
 - `refresh` - refresh all files in content/ directory and get their hashes to share wit ohers.
 This hash is used above.
 - `peers` - Get a list of known peers and connected peers.
 Also their last ping.
-- `connect` - The most importsnt command.
-Use `connect [someip]` to connect to a node and join the network.
+- `connect` - The most important command.
+Use `connect someip` to connect to a node and join the network.
 - `debug` - Toggles debug mode.
 I suggest you leave this on to debug issues.
-- `exit` - Stop all threadsand exit.
+- `exit` - Stop all threads and exit.

 # Features

 - When a node connects no another it will recieve a list of active node to connect to.
 - Deticated file downloader and servr.
 When a node requests a file by its hash it will connect to a node that has it and download it.
-Files can be shared by placing the in the `content/` directory and the will be detectd with a refresh.
+Files can be shared by placing them in a specified directory and will be detectd with a refresh.
 This can be expanded to become like torrents.
 - Peer discovery.
 Every node gets a list of neighbours when connected.
 - Messages run he entire network, so every node can get every info out there.